 A sprint retrospective, typically the last step involved in Scrum methodology, is a meeting scheduled at the end of a sprint.
 The team, including the Scrum master and product owner, reviews what went well during the sprint and what could be improved in an effort to continuously analyze and optimize the process.

 You spend a lot of time in meetings.
-On average, anywhere from 23 to 37 percent of your time is spent in meetings.
-If you are a scrum master or in middle management, it’s possible that you spend up to 50 percent of your time attending meetings.
+On average, anywhere from 23% to 37% of your time is spent in meetings.
+If you are a Scrum master or in middle management, it’s possible that you spend up to 50% of your time attending meetings.

 If you’re going to spend a large chunk of your time in meetings, you should always make sure that the meetings you plan—especially one as important as a sprint retrospective—are productive and efficient.
 In fact, a good sprint retrospective idea may be to discuss how many meetings the team attends, how long meetings should last, how productive those meetings are, and how you can make meetings more productive.

 This article includes some fun ideas that you can easily incorporate to run your sprint retrospective meeting more effectively and efficiently.

 What is covered in a sprint retrospective?

 Simply put, the Scrum retrospective meeting lets you analyze your process in the previous sprint and create a plan for improvements in the next.
 So what do you discuss in a sprint retrospective?
 Really anything that affects how the team creates the product is open to scrutiny and discussion, including processes, practices, meetings, environment, and so on.

 The meeting is meant to give the Scrum team the opportunity to ask and address questions such as:

 - What did we do right in the previous sprint?